shaz-18/RAG-1/README.md

 5. **Query Processing:** User questions are embedded and compared against the stored vectors.
 6. **Answer Generation:** The closest vector matches are sent to the Google Generative AI for response generation.

+Above Project is created by refering relevant resources from youtube and as a part of a college Mini Project .